-The Conversation Project in Boulder County formed in 2013, based on the nationally-acclaimed work of Boston Globe columnist and author, Ellen Goodman.
+The Conversation Project, in Boulder County was formed in 2013, based on the nationally-acclaimed work of Boston Globe columnist and author, Ellen Goodman.
 Her project took root after she had the experience of guiding her dying mother’s care.
 Unfortunately, they had never broached this delicate subject and Ellen found herself adrift, not knowing what her mother’s end-of-life care wishes would be.

-Since 2013, the Project has reached over 10,000 people in Boulder County.
+Since 2013, The Conversation Project has reached over 10,000 people in Boulder County.

-Practically Dying has been involved with the Project since its beginning.
-I sit on the Advisory Board and work as the Education Consultant, helping with outreach efforts to a variety of communities.
-Visit the website to see how any of the events and offerings can help you start these critical conversations.
+Practically Dying has been involved with The Conversation Project since its beginning.
+Kim Mooney, founder of Practically Dying sits on the Advisory Board and serves as an Education Consultant, helping with outreach efforts to a variety of communities.
+Visit Practically Dying’s website to see how Kim’s events and offerings can help you start these critical conversations.

 Enjoy this short video that gives you some ideas about what to say!